-- 1. The Master's degree programme in Electrical Engineering has four tracks: - a.
-Wireless Communication and Sensing (WiCoS) - b.
+- 1. The Master's degree programme in Electrical Engineering has four tracks: - Wireless Communication and Sensing (WiCoS)28 - b.
 Micro Electronics (ME) - c.
 Electrical Power Engineering (EPE) - d.
 Signals and Systems (S&S) - 2.
-An IEP consists of the following parts, which are described in article 17A. - 1.
-The programme main core of 21 credits, - 2.
-A track core of three courses, - 3.
-Specialisation courses worth an amount of credits required to obtain the minimum of the sum of 60 credits in combination with the main core and the track core, - 4.
-A thesis project worth 45 credits, - If the total number of credits under 1 to 4 is lower than 120 credits the IEP should be completed with free electives to a minimum of 120 credits.
-Free electives should be master level courses, except that a maximum of 10 credits in the free electives can be BSc-level homologation courses. - 2.
+An IEP consists of the following parts, which are described in article 17A. - a.
+The programme main core of 21 credits. - b.
+A track core of three courses, - c.
+Specialisation courses worth an amount of credits required to obtain the minimum of the sum of 60 credits in combination with the main core and the track core, - d.
+A thesis project worth 45 credits, - e.
+If the total number of credits under a to d is lower than 120 credits the IEP should be completed with free electives to a minimum of 120 credits.
+Free electives should be master level courses, except that a maximum of 10 credits in the free electives can be BSc-level homologation courses. - A list of suggested specialisation courses and specialisation profiles for every track is shown in the digital study guide.
+Those courses as well as additional main core and track core courses are a-priori acceptable for the specialization space in a student's IEP, and students determine their IEP (including the specialization courses) in consultation with the signatories of their IEP (i.e. with the master coordinator and responsible professor).
+Note that the signatories can decide not to accept certain combinations of courses if there is too much overlap between them.
+Also note that it is possible to mix courses from different suggested profiles when it is accepted by the signatories of the IEP. - For courses that are NOT listed as suggested specialization courses in the study guide, students can file a motivated request to the Board of Examiners to place such courses in the specialization space of their IEP.
+The request and motivation must be co-signed by the signatories of the student's IEP. - 3.
 The composition of the Erasmus Mundus Programme European Wind Energy Master (EWEM) elective profile in Electric Power Systems deviates and is described in article 17B.